Elevating Devices Mechanic: Skills Passport

 You can update your Skills Passport information at any time with Technical Safety BC.

 It's ideal to submit the paperwork with your certification renewal.
-This way the renewed documents will reflect the most recently achieved scope of work endorsements.
+This way, the renewed documents will reflect your most recently achieved scope of work endorsements.

-- obtaining sign-off by an elevating devices mechanic who already holds the scope for, and has witnessed you perform the task(s).
-Refer: Section 9, Workplace Achievement Criterion, on your skills passport.
+- Obtaining sign-off from an Elevating Devices Mechanic who already holds the scope for, and has witnessed you perform the task(s), as described in Section 9: Workplace Achievement Criterion, on your Skills Passport

-- obtaining the signature of your designated signing officer in Section 8: Verification of Experience by Type of Elevating Device, on your skills passport.
+- Obtaining sign-off from your designated signing officer in Section 8: Verification of Experience by Type of Elevating Device, on your Skills Passport

-- Submit paperwork to Technical Safety BC.
-This should include:
+- Submitting the following paperwork to Technical Safety BC:

 - Completed Elevating Devices Mechanic Passport Replacement/Update Form

-- You may be requested to show your physical skills passport for verification purposes at any time.
+Note: there is no requirement to submit a physical copy of your Skills Passport to Technical Safety BC.
+However, you may be requested to show your physical copy for verification purposes at any time.

 - Provide clear pictures/photocopies of each of the signed-off passport pages (where available).